 Today, accessible both by rail and highway from Washington, D.C., Martinsburg is more than a far-flung suburban community for the nation’s capital.
 Major employers today include a Veterans Administration Center, the West Virginia Air National Guard, the U.S. Coast Guard’s Operations Systems Center and National Maritime Center, City Hospital, Quad/Graphics, EcoLab, Orgill and Quebecor World.
 The city houses one of the two Enterprise Computing Centers for the Internal Revenue Service; and the Bureau of Alcohol, Tobacco and Firearms also has a facility near Martinsburg, as does the National Institutes of Health.

-The Martinsburg station is opened and closed by the local police department, which also monitors the facility, and the Quik-Trak is only available at those times.
+Amtrak does not The Martinsburg station is opened and closed by the local police department, which also monitors the facility.
 Amtrak does not provide ticketing or baggage services at the Martinsburg station, which is served by two daily trains.